okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Those stateful apps can't horizontally scale, but you can run them in a single container and vertically scale (allocate more CPU/Mem/Disk).

 Scaling in Kubernetes can be done using the `Replication Controller`.

+The replication controller will ensure a specified number of pod replicas will run at all times.

+A pod created with the replica controller will automatically be replaced if they fail, get deleted or are terminated.